-I repeat this, because it is constantly forgotten by my friends: An action, a thought, an attitude is seldom good or bad, right or wrong in itself.
-This can be said only of the most extreme actions, and even then it is often misleading to label them as such.
-The value of an action, thought, or attitude can be determined only by finding out if it is motivated by love or by separateness, selfishness, fear, or pride.
-You still evaluate yourself and others by an act, by an outer manifestation, and you disregard what is behind it.
+'''

+10

+I repeat this, because

+it is constantly forgotten by my friends:

+• An action,

+• a thought,

+• an attitude

+is seldom

+• good or bad,

+• right or wrong

+in itself.

+This [i.e., An action being good or bad, right or wrong in itself]

+can be said

+only of the

+most extreme actions,

+and even then

+it is often misleading

+to label them as such [i.e., to label actions good or bad,

+right or wrong].

+The value of an

+• action,

+• thought, or

+• attitude

+can be determined only by finding out

+if it is motivated

+by

+• love

+or [if it is motivated]

+by

+• separateness,

+• selfishness,

+• fear, or

+• pride.

+You still evaluate

+• yourself and

+others

+bv

+• an act,

+• an outer manifestation, and

+you disregard

+what is behind it.

+'''